Gaza-Shuhada/gazashuhada/docs/DATABASE.md

 ```

 **Key Points:**
-- `label` is required for user-friendly identification
+- `comment` is optional for user-friendly identification (replaces old `label` field)
 - `dateReleased` tracks when MoH published the data
-- `fileUrl` stored in Vercel Blob (not in database)
+- `fileUrl` stored in Vercel Blob with metadata for integrity verification

 ---